-Attendance in laboratory sessions, compulsory evaluations (see page 46 for description), and clinical courses are mandatory.
+Attendance in laboratory sessions, compulsory evaluations (see Rules for the Conduct of Examinations for description), and clinical courses are mandatory.
 While the MRS Program will make reasonable alternate arrangements to teach and assess activities missed due to illness or unavoidable external circumstances, it cannot normally reschedule activities or grant exemptions for academic activities that students miss through their own choice.
 Students who choose to miss graded assessments or laboratory sessions will be subject to academic penalties.

-The UofT verification of Student Illness or Injury Form may be required or requested as documentation to support absences.
+The U of T verification of Student Illness or Injury Form may be required or requested as documentation to support absences.
 A licensed practitioner must complete the form (see form for specifics).
 The completion of this form may result in costs to the student.
-The UofT Verification of Student Illness or Injury Form can be obtained from the MRS Central Hub on Michener's Blackboard.
+The U of T Verification of Student Illness or Injury Form can be obtained from the MRS Central Hub on Michener's Blackboard.